-In order to fund development operations and maintain rights under licenses and agreements, the Group has secured funding in the form of long-term loans of which the principal totals \$129,898,990 and the Group may be dependent on securing additional financing until such time that it generates sufficient operating cash flow to meet its liabilities

-In consideration of the Group's going concern and following the initiation of silver production in the second quarter of 2018, as a result of pre-commercial production commissioning activities, the Company's priorities for 2019 are as follows:
+In order to fund development operations and maintain rights under licenses and agreements, the Group has secured funding in the form of long-term loans of which the principal totals \$126,849,421.
+In consideration of the Group's going concern and following the initiation of silver production in the second quarter of 2018 and now achieving full commercial production in the third quarter of 2019 the Company's priorities for remaining 2019 are as follows:

-- The Group expects to reach full commercial silver production in the third quarter of 2019; - The Group will continue to monitor all operations to further optimize operating costs and improve operational efficiencies; - The Group will continue to build up operational capabilities and staffing and introduce new systems for production monitoring and management accounting; and - Initiate 2019 exploration program that target extension of existing deposits and new areas of significance with the intent to grow the Group's resources and establish future drilling programs.
+- Silver production between approximately 490k to 590k ounces of silver for the three-month period ended December 30, 2019: - Continue to monitor all operations to further optimize operating costs and improve operational efficiencies; - Continue to build up operational capabilities and staffing and introduce new systems for production monitoring and management accounting; and - Complete the 2020 winter road preparation and procurement planning for start in early January 2020.